DyxBenjamin/playground/SecuredSign/README.md

 > ### Note
 > - Fields Name and Lastname are required, if it's necessary change the display you can use label parameter
-> - fields thats includes the word "Initials" automaticaly detects and apply initials config
+> - fields that's includes the word "Initials" automatically detects and apply initials config
-> - fields thats includes the word "Name" automaticaly detects and apply name config
+> - fields that's includes the word "Name" automatically detects and apply name config
-> - fields thats includes the word "Date" automaticaly detects and apply date config
+> - fields that's includes the word "Date" automatically detects and apply date config